 Similarly, if behavioral experiments are part of a proposal, or if non-survey contents are part of a proposal (e.g., biomarkers), external funding is expected to be raised by the proposer.

-Researchers interested in submitting questions should contact SOEP Survey Management by November 30 to present their proposal.
+Researchers interested in submitting questions should contact SOEP Survey Management by May 31 to present their proposal.
 If the project is determined to be viable from a survey methodology perspective, an official application procedure will follow.
-The official application must be received by December 31.
+The official application must be received by June 30.
+The survey will be conducted between March and June of the following year.
 Send us your proposal!

 Applications should be submitted in English to firstname.lastname@example.org.